(Used - 3000 USD)

 Columbia bicycles have ruled the American bicycle market for many years.
-It was either the high wheeler of 18th century, or the Summit of 2011; they all have well served the nation in every era of their history.
-They served the people from depression cohort, by giving them cheap mode of transportation in the time of economic down turn.
+It was either the high wheeler of the 18th century or the Summit of 2011; they all have well served the nation in every era of their history.
+They served the people from the depression cohort by giving them a cheap mode of transportation in the time of economic downturn.

 History in Brief

 Albert Pope was a Captain in the Union Army during the American Civil War.
 He saw a newfangled contraption called a bicycle at an American Centennial Exposition in 1876.
 Being quite a visionary, he immediately recognized the future potential for the device.
 In 1877, he established the Pope Manufacturing Co. in Boston, Massachusetts, and began to import and build high-wheeled bicycles.

 Pope’s company was not set up for mass production and his first bikes were priced at an astronomical $313, a huge amount of money at that time.
 Pope bought the original patent for the bicycle from Pierre Lallement, who had moved to the U.S., and proceeded to buy up every bicycle-related patent he could get his hands on.
 He made a fortune charging other American bike companies royalties to use designs he owned the rights to.

 Columbia bicycles were first made by The Pope Manufacturing Company from its inception in 1877.

 Columbia bicycles were kept under production in their Westfield plant under the name of Westfield Manufacturing Company.